python-elective-1-spring-2019/Lesson-01-Introduction-to-the-Python-elective/README.md

 * Techings 6 lektions a week for 15 weeks.
     * Teachings - Exercises - Recap
 ---
-* Homework (9 hours per week):
-    * Reading: Required reading from this time.
-    * Look at required reading for next time
-    * Home Exercises

 ## The UNIX File system and Terminal Commands
 * [Unix Commands](/other_materials/unix_commands.md)